wdka-publicationSt/WdKA-Staff-Research/README.md

 * run `./make.py html` for html output
 * run `./make.py icml` for icml output
 * run `./make.py website` for website output
+    - website styling is defined in: `website/style.css` as its stylesheet

+* run `./make.py pdf` for PDF output
+    - PDF styling is defined in: `pdf/style.pdf.css` as its stylesheet